Irradiated Food: An Overview

 Does the Process Change Food?

 Despite some of the myths you may have heard, food irradiation does not change the nutritional value of the food or make it dangerous to consume.
 Some foods may be slightly warmed by the process, and others may taste somewhat different.
-(Imagine the difference in taste between pasteurized and unpasteurized milk).
-Afterwards, food that has been irradiated needs to be handled (eg, stored and cooked properly) in the same way that you would any other food.
+Afterwards, food that has been irradiated can be handled in the same way that you would any other food.

 How Can You Tell?